-\$1,000,000 deductible on liability loss - the member is responsible for the first \$1,000 of the deductible amount of each claim, while Enduris is responsible for the remaining \$999,000 on a liability loss.
+\$1,000,000 self-insured retention on liability loss - the member is responsible for the first \$1,000 of the amount of each claim, while Enduris is responsible for the remaining \$999,000 on a liability loss.

-- \$250,000 deductible on property loss the member is responsible for the first \$1,000 of the deductible amount of each claim, while Enduris is responsible for the remaining \$249,000 on a property loss. - Enduris is responsible for the \$4,000 deductible on boiler and machinery loss.
+\$250,000 self-insured retention on property loss - the member is responsible for the first \$1,000 of the amount of each claim, while Enduris is responsible for the remaining \$249,000 on a property loss.
+For property losses related to boiler and machinery Enduris is responsible for the first \$4,000 of the claim.

-Enduris acquires reinsurance from unrelated insurance companies on a "per occurrence" basis to cover all losses over the deductibles as shown on the policy maximum limits.
+Enduris acquires reinsurance from unrelated insurance companies on a "per occurrence" basis to cover all losses over the self-insured retentions as shown on the policy maximum limits.
 Liability coverage is for all lines of liability coverage including Public Official's Liability.
 The Property coverage is written on an "all risk", blanket basis using current Statement of Values.
 The Property coverage includes but is not limited to mobile equipment, boiler and machinery, electronic data processing equipment, business interruption, course of construction and additions, property in transit, fine arts, cyber and automobile physical damage to insured vehicles.
 Liability coverage limit is \$20 million per occurrence and property coverage limit is \$1 billion per occurrence.
 Enduris offers crime coverage up to a limit of \$1 million per occurrence.